-When the word "psychotherapy" became restricted, a whole bunch of psychotherapeutic services like Emotional Freedom Technique emerged, to circumvent the legal blockade of the usage of the word "psychotherapy" - enabling the practitioners who could deliver this kind of service, but were unwilling to go through the unwelcome certification regulations, to continue their work without any legal consequences.
+When the word "psychotherapy" became restricted, a whole bunch of psychotherapeutic services like Emotional Freedom Technique emerged, to circumvent the legal blockade of the usage of the word "psychotherapy".

 In order to learn hypnosis, you don't have to take any hypnosis courses.

 Since Milton H. Erickson - the world-famous clinical hypnotist - had never taken any hypnotherapy courses, I thought, I could safely follow his example and have never taken any courses myself.

 Because hypnotic work is an unregulated profession (Canada), most of the hypnotherapy courses are junk and are designed to extract money, from the legions of uninformed and naïve suckers.

 These are the "monkey business" courses which tell you that you can learn hypnosis over the weekend and that this is all you need to open your own practice.